fastify/fastify/docs/Reference/Server.md

-Fastify will prefer the HTTP server's [`closeAllConnections`](https://nodejs.org/dist/latest-v18.x/docs/api/http.html#servercloseallconnections) method if supported, otherwise it will use internal connection tracking.
+Fastify will prefer the HTTP server's [`closeAllConnections`](https://nodejs.org/dist/latest-v18.x/docs/api/http.html#servercloseallconnections) method if supported, otherwise, it will use internal connection tracking.

 When set to `"idle"`, upon [`close`](#close) the server will iterate the current persistent connections which are not sending a request or waiting for a response